 TRIATHLON ENGLAND, TRIATHLON LONDON

-CONSTITUTION OF THE TRIATHLON LONDON REGIONAL COMMITTEE OF TRIATHLON ENGLAND [Approved at 2014 Triathlon London AGM]
+CONSTITUTION OF THE TRIATHLON LONDON REGIONAL COMMITTEE OF TRIATHLON ENGLAND (adopted on [date of AGM])

 Name and Role

-The Committee shall be known as the Triathlon England, Triathlon London Regional Committee (the Committee).
+The autonomous Committee shall be known as the Triathlon England London Regional Committee (the Committee).

-The Committee is regional committee of Triathlon England (being the governing body for the sport of Triathlon in England) in the London region (the Region) and agrees to be bound by the Constitution, Articles of Association, Rules and By-laws of Triathlon England.
+The Committee is a recognised and approved regional committee of Triathlon England (being the governing body for the sport of Triathlon in England) in the London region (the Region) and agrees to be bound, where applicable, by Triathlon England Regulations, Rules and By-laws of Triathlon England.
 In this constitution, the term “Triathlon” shall mean any multi-sport event recognised by the International Triathlon Union or Triathlon England.

 Aims and Objectives

-The aims and objectives of the Committee will be; 

 To promote and develop the sport of Triathlon in the Region.